Will1202/Typhoon-Trajectory-Prediction-Based-On-CNN-LSTM-model-main/README.md

 # Typhoon-Trajectory-Prediction-Based-On-CNN-LSTM-model-main

-Main Documents are in branch
+Main Documents are in master branch